 In 2018 alone, approximately 36 million falls were reported among seniors.
 Of those, more than eight million required medical attention or limited activity for at least one day; shockingly more than 32,000 elders died from falling.
 Most falls do not result in serious injuries, so how can such a seemingly innocuous accident be life-threatening for an aging loved one?

-Depending on how a senior lands when they fall, they could experience anything from a broken hip to a traumatic brain injury (TBI).
-Fractured bones and soft tissue injuries are the most common injuries.
-Unfortunately for seniors, even minor trauma can require hospitalization, and many never regain the level of functionality and confidence they enjoyed before the incident.
+The seriousness of a fall often depends on the nature of the accident.
+For example, how a senior lands when they fall could mean the difference between a broken hip, a traumatic brain injury (TBI), or a few bumps and scrapes.
+Fractured bones and soft tissue injuries (e.g., bruises, sprains and strains) are the most common fall-related injuries.
+Unfortunately for seniors, even minor trauma can require hospitalization, and many never regain the level of functionality and confidence they enjoyed before falling.

-Complications from a fall can ultimately render a senior incapable of caring for themselves.
-Only 22% of seniors in the University of Mississippi study could handle living on their own after being released from the hospital following a fall.
-After such a traumatic and painful incident, many older individuals reduce their activity levels due to a fear of falling again.
-This reaction is understandable, but can lead to increased frailty and risk of a repeat fall.
-Changes in mental state, such as depression, delirium, or even dementia can develop as well.
+Complications from a non-fatal fall can ultimately render a senior incapable of caring for themselves.
+Only 22 percent of seniors in the URMC ground-level fall study were able to function on their own after being discharged from the hospital.
+After such a traumatic and painful incident, even those older individuals who have made a significant recovery tend to reduce their activity levels due to a fear of falling again.
+Sadly, this fear is warranted since one fall increases an elder’s chances of falling again.

-The best preventive methods involve addressing and minimizing hazards before they can pose a threat to an aging loved one’s health.
-Not every accident can be avoided, but taking certain precautions can extend a senior’s independence and greatly reduce their risk of injury and death.
+The best way to prevent falls is to address and minimize hazards before they can pose a threat to an aging loved one’s health.
+Not every accident can be avoided, but taking certain precautions can extend a senior’s independence, help them feel more confident, and greatly reduce their risk of injury and death.